How to Upgrade Ghost Installation

 Solution: Update Ghost-CLI:

-sudo npm install -g ghost-cli@latest
+npm install -g ghost-cli@latest

 Error: Update Failed (Memory Issues)